jimeh/mta-sts-on-github-pages/README.md

 # MTA-STS on GitHub Pages

-Template repository to host `mta-sts.YOURDOMAIN/.well-known/mta-sts.txt` on GitHub Pages.
+Template repository for hosting `mta-sts.YOURDOMAIN/.well-known/mta-sts.txt` on GitHub Pages.

 For more information about MTA-STS, including details of required DNS record setup and options available, please see this article: https://www.mailhardener.com/kb/mta-sts